-By Fern Easton.
-Last Updated 25th February 2021.
-Welcome to our guide on prison officer injury claims and prison staff injury claims.
-If you work as a prison guard or as another member of staff at a prison and have been hurt during the course of your work in an accident that was not your fault, you might be eligible to claim compensation for your prison injury.
-At Accident Claims UK, we have specialist solicitors, some with as much as thirty years of experience, who can help you to make your prison injury compensation claim.
+By Joanne Jeffries.
+Last Updated 24th May 2022.
+Welcome to our guide on prison officer injury claims and prison staff assault injury claims for prison officer compensation.
+If are a prison officer who had an accident at work and have suffered an injury in an accident that was not your fault, you might be eligible to claim compensation for your prison injury.
+At Accident Claims UK, we have specialist solicitors who could help you secure compensation awards for prison officer injury claims.
+We have some prison injury lawyers with as much as thirty years of experience, who can help you to make your prison injury compensation claim.

-At Accident Claims UK, we have drafted this guide to help give you all of the advice you need in order to make a claim if you have been injured while working in jail in the UK.
+At Accident Claims UK, we have drafted this guide to help give you all of the advice you need in order to make an accident at work claim if you have been injured while working in jail in the UK.
 If after you have read this guide, you still need further information, please call us today on 0800 073 8801 to talk to our team.

 Select a Section